santiago-diaz-repo/account-api-lib/README.md

 |404| Resource does not exist|
 |400| You sent something wrong to the account API|
 |409| There was a conflict when trying to create resource, it may already exist|

+I hope we can discuss this implementation in the next step of the process.

+Thank you.